-The Chairman is elected by the Committee from its members.
+The Chair is elected by the Committee from its members.
 All members of the committee are automatically nominated; the committee votes starting one week before the post will become vacant (or immediately, if it is already too late).
 The members may vote by public acclamation for any fellow committee member, including themselves; there is no default option.
 The vote finishes when all the members have voted, or when the voting period has ended.
-The result is determined using the method specified in section A.6 of the Standard Resolution Procedure.
+The result is determined using the method specified in §A.5 of the Standard Resolution Procedure.
 There is no casting vote.
 If there are multiple options with no defeats in the Schwartz set at the end of §A.5.8, the winner will be randomly chosen from those options, via a mechanism chosen by the Project Secretary.

-The Chairman can stand in for the Leader, together with the Secretary
+The Chair can stand in for the Leader, together with the Secretary

-As detailed in §7.1(2), the Chairman of the Technical Committee and the Project Secretary may together stand in for the Leader if there is no Leader.
+As detailed in §7.1(2), the Chair of the Technical Committee and the Project Secretary may together stand in for the Leader if there is no Leader.

 The Technical Committee consists of up to 8 Developers, and should usually have at least 4 members.